turingschool-examples/mod1-gestalt-principals-foundations/readme.md

 ![Rubin's Face Vase](images/rubin-face-vase.png)

+_Rubin's Vase is an example of ambiguous figure/ground_

 #### Law of Simplicity

 Items will be organized into as "good" (symmetrical, simple, smooth, and regular) as possible.

 ![Law of Simplicity](images/gestalt-example-6.png)

+_This appears to be two overlapping circles, not a combination of two crescents_

 #### Law of Proximity